 Why is it important to take body measurement for clothing making?

-Whether you are sewing a dress, or making a camisole top, having specific measurements will make all the difference.
+Whether you are sewing a dress, purchasing a dress form for your size, or making a camisole top, having specific measurements will make all the difference.
 Take time and measure yourself so that you are able to make custom fitted clothing.

 Based on this measurement guide, you can accurately estimate fabric usage.
 Add or subtract from my measurement in each tutorial to create perfectly fitted clothes you will love to wear all the time!
 Follow this step-by-step and let me know if you have any questions!